daneroo/ai-garden/langchain-js-local-ollama/slides/slides.md

 ---

-### Character Extraction - 1st
+### Character Extraction - 1

 - extract the characters from a novel
 - aggregate their descriptions

-Same as with summarization, langChain's
+Same as with summarization

-- `refine` mode is not stable, on long-form text.
+- langChain's `refine` is not suited for long text.
 - The refine chain is too lossy, or _forgetful_

 ---

-### Character Extraction - 2nd
+### Character Extraction - 2.1

 - Extract characters from each chunk (LLM)
   - Constrain to JSON (with a schema)